-At Dr Rami Hamed Center in DHCC we provide complete care for thyroid diseases including all diagnostic modalities and latest non surgical and surgical techniques available for best outcomes
+At Dr Rami Hamed Center in DHCC we provide the leading thyroid specialist in dubai for complete care of thyroid diseases including all diagnostic modalities and latest non surgical and surgical techniques available for best outcomes

 How to Perform a ‘Safe’ Thyroidectomy